 Oleanders are usually very large, mounded shrubs that take up considerable space in the landscape.
 Their quick growth rate and thick multi-stemmed habit makes them ideal for use as a screen or informal hedge.

 Oleanders flower from early summer until mid-autumn with large clusters of 2-inch single or double blossoms.
-Colors range from white through yellow, peach, salmon and pink to deep burgundy red.
+Colors range from pure white through pale-yellow, peach, salmon and pink to deep burgundy red.
 Some varieties (mostly doubles) are fragrant.

-Flowers and buds of a pink oleander (Nerium oleander).
+Flowers and buds of a single-flowered, light pink oleander (Nerium oleander).

 Joey Williamson, ©2013 HGIC, Clemson Extension